-Describe the state program Possible activities eligible for funding include, but are not limited to: addressed by the Method of Rehabilitation for homeowner, home buyer or rental properties Distribution.
-Acquisition, including down payment and closing cost assistance New construction or preservation of rental or home buyer properties Tenant-based rental assistance Demolition in conjunction with rehabilitation or new construction Reconstruction housing Adaptive reuse Homeless assistance (restricted to housing development activities for transitional or permanent housing, and tenant-based rental assistance) KHC may undertake additional activities permitted by federal regulation.
+Possible activities eligible for funding include, but are not limited to:

+- Rehabilitation for homeowner, home buyer or rental properties - Acquisition, including down payment and closing cost assistance - New construction or preservation of rental or home buyer properties - Tenant-based rental assistance - Demolition in conjunction with rehabilitation or new construction - Reconstruction housing - Adaptive reuse - Homeless assistance (restricted to housing development activities for transitional or permanent housing, and tenant-based rental assistance)

+KHC may undertake additional activities permitted by federal regulation.
 Assistance may be provided for rental housing or to promote homeownership.
 Any activity that qualifies under the HOME Final Rule, Sections 24 CFR 92.205-209, may be financed by the state HOME Program, provided it is consistent with the Consolidated Plan and this Action Plan.
 KHC may hold a portion of its HOME allocation as a contingency for disasters and other emergencies as declared by the governor.
 These funds may be used for TBRA for displaced households.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Eligibility to apply for HOME funds will be no more restrictive than that required by HUD regulations.
 In addition to meeting basic eligibility criteria, additional minimum threshold requirements may be set by KHC during each funding round.
 These thresholds will be outlined in specific funding round application guidelines.
 Applications may be submitted for homeownership, tenant-based rental assistance and rental activities.
 Announcements of funding availability will be announced via KHC's eGram web service.

 Applications may be evaluated on factors such as: performance measures; project need/demand; financial design and feasibility; project design; capacity of the development team; and readiness to proceed.
 KHC will make every effort to work with applicants and offer technical assistance when completing an application.
 After an application is given a conditional commitment of funding, the applicant must submit necessary technical submission items in order to receive a full release of funds.
 In the event a recipient has not satisfactorily performed under the terms of a prior written agreement with KHC, KHC reserves the right to not accept subsequent applications.

-Plan for determining compliance with the 95 percent median purchase price 92.254(a)(2)(iii): The Final Rule published on July 24, 2013, established new homeownership value limits for the HOME program.
+Plan for determining compliance with the 95 percent median purchase price 92.254(a)(2)(iii):

+The Final Rule published on July 24, 2013, established new homeownership value limits for the HOME program.
 These new limits apply to homeownership housing when HOME funds are committed on or after August 23, 2013, and remain in effect until HUD issues new limits.
-For newly constructed housing, KHC has further restricted the purchase price/after-rehabilitation value limits to \$150,000.
+KHC will fully comply with the 95 percent median purchase price limits established annually by HUD.
+For newly constructed housing, KHC may further restrict the purchase price/after-rehabilitation value limits to \$150,000 for projects within KHC's jurisdiction.

 For existing housing, the new HOME homeownership value limit is the greater of the 95 percent of the median purchase price for the area based on Federal FHA single-family mortgage program data and other appropriate data that are available nationwide for sale of existing housing in standard condition, or the minimum limit (or floor) based on 95 percent of the statewide, nonmetropolitan area median purchase price using this data.
 This limit encompasses the total purchase/rehabilitation price, regardless of source of financing.
-KHC will use the Homeownership Value limits released by HUD annually at: HOME Maximum Purchase Price/After-Rehab Value - HUD Exchange
+KHC will use the Homeownership Value limits released by HUD annually at:

+HOME Maximum Purchase Price/After-Rehab Value - HUD Exchange